www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                         * [o] ExecException -> Can be handled via code processing Throwables.
                         * [ ] Throwable
                     * [x] Create error title.
+                    * [ ] Only concat multiple CommonMark documents with a specialized method, in order to ensure proper line endings.
                     * [ ] Avoid empty lines between list elements in CommonMark.
+                    * [ ] Correct lines before and after a heading.
                 * [ ] Go through all UI code and check everything.
             * [ ] Render rating as a CommonMark field
             * [ ] Render argumentation as a CommonMark document.